VOLTTRON/volttron-fuel-cells/README.md

 ## Platform configuration

+The platform_config.yml file should be copied/mounted inside the container at /platform_config.yml.
+The docker-compose.yml file does this automatically in the volumes section of the volttron service.

+The platform_config.yml has two sections.
+The first is the config and the second is the agents.
+The config section is main instance configuration composed of key value pairs.
+In the example below, the vip-address is specified as is the bind-web-address.
+During execution time these will be put into the instances main config file (/home/volttron/.volttron/config).

 ```` yaml
 # Properties to be added to the root config file
 # the properties should be ingestable for volttron